aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 <a name="ind-practice"></a>

 ## Independent Practice: File Reading and Writing (10 mins)

+Create a small app that reads from a file all superhero names, asks user for a cool thing that superhero does

 Open the IndependentPractice starter-code.
 In this app, the user is able to type text into the EditText and press the Save button to save it to a file.
 When the app is opened, it attempts to read text from the file and put it in the EditText so the user can resume editing it.